springcell/AgentPilot/README.md

 Drive local chat and task execution via ChatGPT web — **no API key, no token limits, unlimited use.**

+**AgentPilot** — A lightweight AI agent powered by ChatGPT web.
+No API, no token limits, unlimited use.
+It can write code, find files, and much more; explore what you can do with it.

 ---

 ## Requirements